-High demand for branded home furniture coupled with rising spending capacity of consumers on home decor products are some of the driving factors for the growth in the home finishing and furniture market.
-Prior to the Covid-19 pandemic, global market value of furniture trade was estimated to be grow to USD509.8 billion in 2020, and was forecasted to reach about USD650.7 billion by 2027.
-Although furniture trade for 2020 is expected to be disrupted by the impact of Covid-19 pandemic, global demand for furniture will continue its growth in 2021 once global economy recovers and reverts to normalcy.
+High demand for branded home furniture coupled with rising spending capacity of consumers on home decor products are some of the driving factors for the growth of this market.
+Prior to the Covid-19 pandemic, the global furniture market was valued at USD 610 billion in 2019, with an expected growth rate of 5.4% p.a from 2020 to 2026.
+However, like all other industries, the furniture industry took a massive hit in the year 2020-21 due to the ever-rising Covid-19 pandemic.
+Demand, however, recovered following the initial months of pandemic lockdown in 2020 as demand for home and home office furniture grew in line with the staying and working from home movement and furniture supply channel found ways to fulfil these requirements.
+Although furniture trade for 2020 and 2021 is expected to contract due to Covid-19 pandemic, global demand for furniture will continue its growth once global economy recovers and reverts to normalcy.